cloud-gov/federalist.18f.gov/pages/using-federalist.md

 Once you save a page, Federalist will rebuild your site with the new changes.
 This process may take some time, depending on your site template.
 By returning to the site listing page, you may view the latest version of your site or check the log to see the status of recent builds.

 If you save a page as a draft, Federalist will provide a button to view the draft page.
 For those making edits directly in GitHub, the drafts are available for preview (with Federalist login) at `https://federalist.18f.gov/preview/:owner/:repo/:branch/`.

+## Content strategy

+The first step to building a new site is to map a strategy for the site's content.
+18F provides several resources to assist with this process.

+The [18F method cards](https://methods.18f.gov/) are an overview of several different approaches for researching user needs and designing a website.
+This is often the best place to start for new projects.

+The Federalist team also provides a [content guide specifically for Federalist websites]({{site.baseurl}}/pages/content-guide/).
+This guide will help you "convey what your team does, using language and tone that a general audience will understand, or how to think about what to write in each section of your new website."

 ## Managing site settings